 Italian meringue buttercream is delicate, soft and just melts in your mouth.
 It also has a fraction of the sugar that you would find in an American buttercream, just 30% rather than 70%.
-The other added bonus that it has over even the Swiss meringue buttercream, and particularly the American is how well it holds up in the heat.
+The other added bonus over even Swiss meringue buttercream, and particularly American is how well it holds up in the heat.
 Which makes it perfect for painting and piping delicate decoration.
 But more importantly, it won't collapse on a hot sunny day in a warm marquee, as I've seen many American buttercream cakes succumb too.
 I doubt you want the Leaning Tower of Pisa for your wedding cake?
 And even if you do maybe not the fallen over tower!
 Just don't expect it to survive in a sunny south-facing window, as that it just madness!

 All in all this does involve a lot more time and effort to make but by god, it's worth it, and we can even make it in a vegan version too!

 What's the difference?

 Naked (far left) cakes have filling in-between the layers of sponge only.
 Nothing around the outside.
 You can opt for a rustic style where the filling oozes out a little or a slightly more elegant finish where the buttercream is swept around to give a more polished look depending on what you like.

 Naked cakes are a great option if you're on a budget but you want something that will taste and look impressive.
 The main drawback is that the sponge is exposed, so the cake can start to dry out if it's sitting around all day.

 Semi-naked cakes like the vegan cake to the left have a thin layer of buttercream around the outside of the cake but the layers of the cake are slightly exposed, this extra buttercream helps lock in moisture.If you are looking for something simple but elegant, this is a good option.